Autofill Help

 to return the first matching element, which is simpler since the index number is no longer required.
 Here are some online references in case you want to dive deeper:

-- Q How do I auto-click a button (e.g., to automatically submit a form after autofilling)?
+- Q 3.
+How do I auto-click a button?

-- A You can use a JavaScript rule to do this.
+- A You can use a JavaScript rule to do this among many other things (e.g., automatically submit a form after autofilling).
 Right-click on the button you want to auto-click and select "Inspect".
 You should see the underlying HTML code for that button highlighted in the Elements panel.
-Below is the code that you would enter in the Value column for various types of buttons.
+Below is the code that you would enter in the Value field for various types of buttons.

 <input type="submit" value="Apply">